Syllabus for Economics C: Thesis Work

 - Responsible department: Department of Economics

-The teaching portion consists of a planning seminar at the beginning of the semester and of a concluding series of seminars.
-Participation in these seminars is mandatory.
-Furthermore, a number of method seminars at the beginning of the semester, as well as individual supervision, are also included.
+The instruction consists both of supervision with a planning seminar and a mid-course seminar, and a final series of seminars.
+Participation in these seminars is compulsory.
+Furthermore, there is a method seminar at the beginning of the thesis work and individual supervision.

 The reading list is missing.
 For further information, please contact the responsible department.